Benjamintlj/personal-website-with-flask-on-aws/README.md

 2. The aws codePipeline will automatically deploy the code
 3. The asset stage will fail because there are two assets and only one is allowed to run at a time, to fix this press `run failed jobs`.
 This does tend to be temperamental so it may take a few tries to work.

+4. You will need to push the docker file to the ECR manually.
+Please go to the README.md in ./src/ecr/